Maxximou5/csgo-playertrails/README.md

 ### Commands

+- sm_trail - Opens a menu, when a color is not specified
+- sm_trails - Opens a menu, when a color is not specified
 - sm_trail <color> [red, orange, yellow, green, blue, purple, pink, cyan, white, none]
 - sm_trails <color> [red, orange, yellow, green, blue, purple, pink, cyan, white, none]